jbush001/NyuziProcessor/software/apps/doom/README.md

 This is a port of DOOM to the Nyuzi architecture.
-Although it doesn't use many advanced features of the architecture like vector arithmetic or hardware threading, it is a good test of the toolchain, as it is fairly large (50k lines of code, compiled to 300k).
+Although it doesn't use advanced features of the architecture like vector arithmetic or hardware threading, it is a good test of the toolchain, as it is fairly large (50k lines of code, compiled to 300k binary).

 This requires a shareware WAD file to run.
 This is not included in this repository, but you can find it easily with a Google search.
 It should be named "DOOM1.WAD" (case sensitive) and placed in this directory.

-To run (in the emulator) type 'make run'.
+To run in the emulator, type 'make run'.
 This does not run on FPGA yet because there isn't a functional mass storage device to store the WAD.

 The primary changes I made for the port were: